 How to See page Ensure that the installation was successful by configuring a Relativity Data Client data source and associating it with the Relativity Data Server data source in order to verify communications between the Windows client and the Windows server.
-29 Remove the Relativity Data Client and Server Administrator software components.
-37 Use the options available to the System Administrator for installing the Relativity Data Client on end-user machines.
-38 Configure Relativity Data Server data sources from catalog developer installation scripts using the installation kit DLL.
-41
+32 Remove the Relativity Data Client and Server Administrator software components.
+41 Configure Relativity Data Server data sources from catalog developer installation scripts using the installation kit DLL 42